Junk (ship): Etymology and history of the term

-The English word "junk" comes from Portuguese junco from Malay jong.
-The word originally referred to the Javanese djong, very large trading ships that the Portuguese first encountered in Southeast Asia.
+The English word "junk" comes from Portuguese junco from Malay jong, which was in turn loaned from the Old Javanese word jong.
+The word originally referred to large trading ships that the Portuguese first encountered in Southeast Asia.
 It later also included the smaller flat-bottomed Chinese chuán, even though the two were markedly different vessels.
-After the disappearance of the djong in the 17th century, the meaning of "junk" (and other similar words in European languages) came to refer exclusively to the Chinese ship.
+After the disappearance of the jong in the 17th century, the meaning of "junk" (and other similar words in European languages) came to refer exclusively to the Chinese ship.

 The Chinese chuán and the Southeast Asian djong are frequently confused with each other and share some characteristics, including large cargo capacities, multiple (two to three) superimposed layers of hull planks, and multiple masts and sails.
 However the two are readily distinguishable from each other by two major differences.
 The first is that Southeast Asian (Austronesian) ships are built exclusively with lugs, dowels, and fiber lashings (lashed lug), in contrast to Chinese ships which are always built with iron nails and clamps.
 The second is that Chinese ships since the first century AD are all built with a central rudder.
 In contrast, Southeast Asian ships use double lateral rudders.

 The development of the sea-going Chinese chuán (the "junk" in modern usage) in the Song dynasty (c.
 960 to 1279) is believed to have been influenced by regular contacts with sea-going Southeast Asian ships (the k'un-lun po of Chinese records) in trading ports in southern China from the 1st millennium CE onward, particularly in terms of the rigging, multiple sails, and the multiple hull sheaths.
 However, the chuán also incorporates distinctly Chinese innovations from their indigenous river and coastal vessels (namely watertight compartments and the central rudders).
-"Hybrid" ships (referred to as the "South China Sea tradition") integrating technologies from both the chuán and the djong also started to appear by the 15th century.
+"Hybrid" ships (referred to as the "South China Sea tradition") integrating technologies from both the chuán and the jong also started to appear by the 15th century.